Winipedia/pyrig/docs/index.md

 Understand pyrig's configuration file system, including automatic discovery, validation, and creating custom config files.
 This is the main feature of pyrig that generates a comlete project structure for you, ready to use and start developing you project.

 ### [Additional Information](more/index.md)
-Supplementary documentation about pyrig's design decisions, tooling choices, and technical details.
+See more documentation about pyrig's drawbacks, how to get started, tooling choices and a detailed example usage.